team-monumental/monuments-and-memorials/docs/developer-resources.md

 This document contains as many helpful instructions for future software engineering senior project teams as I could think of.
 All of the instructions are written with two assumptions:

 1. Unix (Linux/MacOS) operating system.
 I am 100% aware that there will be future users on Windows, but it wasn't feasible to write everything twice so you will need to adjust accordingly.
-The main reason this is written with Unix in mind is because the VM runs on Ubuntu.
+The main reason this is written with Unix in mind is because the server is hosted on an Ubuntu VM.
 If you use Windows 10 you can look into [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) although keep in mind that this is not a simple process at all and has a few drawbacks as there's essentially two operating systems that may end up fighting each other at times.
 I do use it on my desktop though and would definitely recommend it over command prompt.
 2. IntelliJ IDEA.
 This isn't necessary but it has a lot of useful features that we have come to appreciate in this project.
-As an RIT student you are able to get the professional edition for [free](https://www.jetbrains.com/community/education/) by providing your .edu email address which I recommend because it has a few features that help for this project.
+As an RIT student you are able to get the professional edition for [free](https://www.jetbrains.com/community/education/) by providing your .edu email address.
 3. Most importantly, this is not an exhaustive list and it assumes some basic knowledge.
 If you're truly struggling you can reach out to [me](mailto:benvogler1@gmail.com).

 ## Local Setup